January 7, 2025

 2. Copyright issues

-• Illegally using copyrighted content
+• Using copyrighted content without permission

-• Incorporating copyrighted code or software
+• Copying code or functionality

 Solutions: